Searching for axion-like particles from tau exotic decays at the Super Tau-Charm Facility and its far detectors

 The ALP decay in the LFU scenario is more complicated.
 The lifetime and branching ratios of ALP are provided in FIG.~\ref{fig: alp_decay}.
 When the ALP mass is heavier than $2m_\mu$, it is allowed to decay into diphoton, dielectron and dimuon.
 When it is lighter than $2m_\mu$ but heavier than $2m_e$, only diphoton and dielectron channels are switched on.
 It is reported that dimuon and dielectron channels dominate when the ALP is heavier and lighter than $2m_\mu$, respectively.
 Nevertheless, the diphoton channel is irrelevant in this scenario.
 Consequently, the ALP lifetime is tremendously shortened below 100 m when $c^A_\tau=1$.
 A step-like structure is expected near the kinematic threshold $2m_\mu$, manifesting in both the lifetime and branching ratios.
-The shortened lifetime makes the prompt detection more promising.
-Thanks to the ALP decay branching ratios shown in FIG.~\ref{fig: alp_decay}, our analysis can be largely simplified.
-For a given ALP mass, only one decay channel should be emphasized in STCF analyses at a time.
+The shorter lifetime makes detection at the main detector more promising.
+Due to the ALP decay branching ratios shown in FIG.~\ref{fig: alp_decay}, our analysis can be largely simplified.
+For a given ALP mass, only one decay channel should be emphasized in STCF analyzes at a time.
 More details on collider analysis would be found in the next section.